Politics

 Share

 In a statement released by the Ministry of Interior’s Permanent Secretary, Dr. Magdalene Ajani, Tunji-Ojo extended his heartfelt congratulations to Nigerians both at home and abroad.
-He acknowledged the importance of the occasion, encouraging citizens to on the nation’s journey over the past 64 years, and urged them to celebrate with a sense of unity and pride.
+He acknowledged the importance of the occasion, encouraging citizens to reflect on the nation’s journey over the past 64 years, and urged them to celebrate with a sense of unity and pride.

-The minister the need for Nigerians to hopeful and resilient in the of current challenges.
+The minister emphasized the need for Nigerians to remain hopeful and resilient in the face of current challenges.
 Tunji-Ojo also used the opportunity to reaffirm the government’s commitment to building a stronger, more prosperous nation for all citizens.
 “This anniversary serves as a reminder of our shared history and aspirations.
 As we celebrate, let us keep in mind the sacrifices made by our founding fathers and continue to work toward a future that reflects the dreams of all Nigerians,” he said.

-As Nigerians prepare for the public holiday, many are to participate in national and local events designed to commemorate the day.
+As Nigerians prepare for the public holiday, many are expected to participate in national and local events designed to commemorate the day.
 Government offices, schools, and most businesses across the country will be closed as citizens observe the occasion in various forms, from community gatherings to private celebrations.

 Tunji-Ojo’s message of hope and unity resonated with many, setting the tone for a reflective yet optimistic celebration of Nigeria’s independence.